 The meeting has unfolded under the shadow of the Busan trade truce, which suspended heightened reciprocal tariffs until November 10, 2026, after Washington and Beijing briefly jacked up duties on each other’s goods to more than 100 per cent last year.

 Xi has insisted the essence of the commercial relationship “is mutual benefit and cooperation”, arguing that trade wars have “no winners”.
-He pointed to recent talks between the two sides’ economic teams as having produced “a generally balanced and positive outcome”.

 EUROPE WATCHES FROM THE MARGINS

+For Brussels, the Beijing meeting is less an opportunity than a worry.
 European officials fear any “managed trade” arrangement between Washington and Beijing could sideline the European Union, leaving member states to absorb the fallout.

 A central concern is Chinese dominance of rare earth supplies – critical minerals used in electric vehicles, semiconductors, green technology and defence systems.
 Beijing’s October 2025 export curbs on rare earths, since partly suspended under the Busan truce, exposed how dependent European industry remains on Chinese supply chains.

 Industrial competition is the other headache.
 Chinese electric vehicles are between 25 and 50 per cent cheaper to produce than European models, according to analysts.
-A Chinese compact SUV such as the MG4 starts at around €30,000, while comparable European cars such as the Volkswagen ID.3 begin at about €40,000.
+A Chinese compact SUV such as the MG4 starts at around €30,000, while comparable European models such as the Volkswagen ID.3 begin at about €40,000.